Shumin Zhai: Career

 From 2001 to 2007, Dr. Zhai was a visiting adjunct professor in the Department of Computer and Information Science (IDA) at Linköping University, where he also supervised graduate research.

 He was a consultant at Autodesk in 1995 before joining IBM Almaden Research Center in 1996.

 From 1996 to 2011, he worked at the IBM Almaden Research Center.
 In January 2007, he originated and led the SHARK/ShapeWriter project at IBM Research and a start-up company that pioneered the touchscreen word-gesture keyboard paradigm, filing the first patents of this paradigm, publishing the first generation of scientific papers.
 In 2010, ShapeWriter was acquired by Nuance Communications, and taken off the market.
 During his tenure at IBM, Dr. Zhai also worked with a team of engineers from IBM and IBM vendors to bring the ScrollPoint mouse from research to market, and received a CES award and millions of users.

 From 2009 to 2015, Dr. Zhai was also the editor-in-chief of the ACM Transactions on Computer-Human Interaction.
 At the time he had been deeply involved in both the conference side and the journal side of publishing HCI research as an author, reviewer, editor, committee member, and papers chair.

 From 2011 till present, Dr. Zhai has been working at Google as a principal scientist, where he leads and directs research, design, and development of human-device input methods and haptics systems.
 Specifically, he has led research and design of Google's keyboard products, Pixel phone haptics, and novel Google Assistant invocation methods.
-Notably, Dr. Zhai led the design of Active Edge, a headline feature of Google Pixel 2, which enables the user to reach Google Assistant faster and more intuitively using a gentle device squeeze rather than the touch screen.
+Notably, Dr. Zhai led the design of Active Edge, a headline feature of Google Pixel 2, which enables the user to reach Google Assistant faster and more intuitively using a gentle device squeeze rather than the touch screen.His role was expanded to Director of Gboard in 2023.